 Economic Sanctions, Countering Terrorist Financing, Anti-Money Laundering, and Conflict Minerals

-The Counter Threat Finance and Sanctions (TFS) division is responsible for developing and implementing sanctions to counter threats to national security posed by particular activities, terrorist groups, and countries.
+The Division for Counter Threat Finance and Sanctions (TFS) is responsible for developing and implementing sanctions to counter threats to national security posed by specific activities, terrorist groups, and countries.
+TFS integrates and leverages the expertise, authorities and resources available within the State Department and the U.S. government to pursue U.S. foreign policy and security objectives in these areas.
 TFS advises the Secretary on economic sanctions strategies to achieve U.S. foreign policy objectives and works with other agencies to enact such strategies.
-TFS builds international support for the implementation of economic sanctions, provides foreign policy guidance to the Department of Treasury and Department of Commerce on sanctions implementation, and engages with Congress on legislation that advances U.S. foreign policy goals in these areas.
+TFS builds international support for the implementation of economic sanctions, provides the State Department’s foreign policy guidance to the Department of the Treasury and Department of Commerce on sanctions implementation, and engages with Congress on legislation that advances U.S. foreign policy goals in these areas.
+We also work to remove economic sanctions when appropriate to reflect and incentivize improved behavior.
+Additionally, TFS conducts outreach on sanctions to a wide range of interested parties including foreign governments, the private sector, NGOs, diaspora groups, and others.
+Further, TFS oversees the Department’s international engagement on anti-money laundering and countering the financing of terror (AML/CFT) issues, including through the Financial Action Task Force.

 The Latest